tessercat/daoistic-book/daoistic.md

 Their arguments are brilliant,
 I just seem so dim.

-Their arguments are incisive,
+Their arguments are cutting,
 I'm just so dull.

-I'm so detached,
+I'm so alone,
 it's like I'm lost at sea.

 They're so enthusiastic,